 Who We Help

-Wdcfplus sees 25 to 30 people a week come through their doors, and on average 75 people reached every week.
+Wdcfplus is currently supporting approximately 140 families per week.
 Most are on a food and support programme lasting 6 weeks to 6 months, Typically 4 new 'visitors' also turn up to the project a week, having been referred to wdcfplus by its various community partners.
 They too are approved for a programme depending on need, which is reviewed once the period of their individual programmes expires.

 In some cases wdcfplus has helped build confidence for some to enter employment and training (or even become volunteers for the project), or it has been a lifeline for others where their benefits have been frozen or stopped.
 Some visitors need ongoing support due to severe debt or being a low income earner.
-From May 2016 wdcfplus has seen 85% of our visitors attend the project because of low income, 65% because of lack of money and 58% because they are currently unemployed.
-(43% of those on benefits are claiming Employment and Support Allowance (ESA), which is for people who have an illness, health condition or disability that makes it difficult or impossible to work.)
-The main age groups are 46-55yrs at 29% and 36-45yrs at 24%.
+From May 2016 until the start of the pandemic, when it became difficult to keep full records, wdcfplus saw 85% of our visitors attend the project because of low income, 65% because of lack of money and 58% because they were currently unemployed.
+(43% of those on benefits were claiming Employment and Support Allowance (ESA), which is for people who have an illness, health condition or disability that makes it difficult or impossible to work.)
+The main age groups were 46-55yrs at 29% and 36-45yrs at 24%.
 Overall, the highest ethnicity of visitors that come to wdcfplus is White British at 57%.

 With the exception of one paid member of staff, a part-time administrator, wdcfplus is run entirely by volunteers.
-In fact, the project has mobilised over 50 volunteers from all sections of the community, be it varied academic and non-academic backgrounds, employed and unemployed status’, teenagers, retired citizens, or people with disabilities.
+They have been drawn from all sections of the community, be it varied academic and non-academic backgrounds, employed and unemployed status’, teenagers, retired citizens, or people with disabilities.
 Overall, wdcfplus’ volunteers relish the ability to care for and support their community.

-Since its creation, wdcfplus has also linked up with over fifteen local partnerships that provide various services to our visitors and volunteers, ranging from debt advice to nutrition, social housing and parental support.
-Some of our partners, such as Parental Support Group (PSG) and Phoenix Community Housing, provide representatives that attend the project on a regular basis.
+Since its creation, wdcfplus has also linked up with over fifteen local partners that provide various services to our visitors and volunteers, ranging from debt advice to nutrition, social housing and parental support.
+We are grateful to them, and it is their services that provide the "Plus" in our name.

 (AFRIL) Action for Refugees in Lewisham